-5 Capital adequacy
+Capital adequacy

 The rules for capital adequacy are stated in the CRR and CRD IV.
-In part, the rules serve to make institutions more resilient to new crises and, in part, to raise confidence in the institutions' ability to manage new crises.
+Partly, the rules serve to make institutions more resilient to new crises and, partly, to raise confidence in the institutions' ability to manage new crises.
 The institutions must prove to rating agencies and the investors who purchase the institutions' securities, as well as new and existing customers, that they have an adequate capital situation.

-5.1 Capital requirements
+5.1 CAPITAL REQUIREMENTS

-The size of SBAB's capital requirement depends on laws and regulations, the company's internal assessment based on approved strategies, the assessments of investors and rating agencies, and the evaluations made by the owner, the Board and Executive Management.
-As a result of the Corona virus's impact on the economy and the changing capital requirements that SBAB is facing, the bank will continuously evaluate its capital targets ahead.
+The size of SBAB's capital requirements depends on laws and regulations, the company's internal assessment based on approved strategies, the assessments of investors and rating agencies, and the evaluations made by the owner, the Board and Executive Management.
+SBAB continuously evaluates and adjust its capital targets when necessary.